hassanhaseen/ChillTheLion/README.md

 ## 🙏 Credits
 - 3D graphics powered by [Three.js](https://threejs.org/)
-- Original concept and code inspiration: [Your Name or Source, if applicable]

 ## 📝 License
 This project is open source and free to use for learning and fun.
 Feel free to fork, modify, and share!